 The Brine Pipe Path

-Our Insider Tip for an Unforgettable Day Out in Berchtesgaden
+Our insider trip for an unforgettable day trip in Berchtesgaden

-200 years ago, the designer Georg von Reichenbach was commissioned to build the brine pipeline.
-This pipeline was to be built to transport the brine from the salt mine in Berchtesgaden to the saltworks in Bad Reichenhall.
+200 years ago, the engineer Georg von Reichenbach was commissioned to construct the brine pipeline.
+This pipeline was intended to transport brine from the salt mine in Berchtesgaden to the saltworks in Bad Reichenhall.

-The only possible route without touching Imperial Austrian territory was the route over the mountain ridge between the Lattengebirge mountains and the Reiter Alps.
-For the time, this was hardly manageable due to the difference in altitude.
-On the September 18, 1816, the Bavarian King Max I Joseph gave the final order for the construction of the brine pipeline, which was to be completed in just 1.5 years.
+The only possible route—without crossing imperial Austrian territory—was over the mountain ridge between the Lattengebirge and the Reiter Alps.
+At the time, this was an almost insurmountable challenge due to the elevation difference.
+On September 14, 1816, the Bavarian King Max I Joseph gave the final order to construct the brine pipeline, which was to be completed within just one and a half years.

-As early as December 22, 1817, the first Berchtesgaden brine flowed in wooden "Deicheln" (wooden pipes) over a length of 29 km and considerable differences in altitude from Berchtesgaden to Bad Reichenhall.
+Already on December 22, 1817, the first Berchtesgaden brine flowed through wooden "Deicheln" (wooden pipes) over a distance of 29 kilometers and significant elevation changes from Berchtesgaden to Bad Reichenhall.

 200 Years of Brine Pipelines